ECO 440/640 — Problem Set 5

 Write up your results

 This is a little like practice for a paper or report.
-Write out what question you are answering (do not quote me) and why.
+Write out what question you are answering (do not quote me) and why it matters.
 Show the econometric model you will use, give clear descriptions of the variables, and point out and interpret the important coefficients.
 Clearly state the null and alternative hypotheses, and put these in terms of the econometric model.
 Clearly describe the data you used (including exactly which observations you included--only people aged 15-64 who worked more than 35 weeks last year?).
-Make a regression results table.
+Make a regression results table, and describe the important facts it communicates.
 Perform the hypothesis test and clearly state the results.
 Explain if the coefficients are economically significant (not just statistically).
 Plot the predicted wages for women and men against hours of schooling (this is just two curves on the same graph).
-Are there any variables that you left out that should be included?
 Comment on the graph.
 What is important?
 Does it help answer the question?
 Are there portions of the graph that are not useful to us because they are outside of your sample?
 Does your regression recover the causal effect of sex on returns to education?
+Are there any variables that you left out that should be included?
 The goal here is to be thorough in answering the question.